AndroidCrypto/DESFireChangeMasterAppKey/readme.md

-# Mifare DESFire Change Master Application Key to AES or DES using NFCjLib library
+# Mifare DESFire Change Master Application Key to AES or DES or vice versa using NFCjLib library

-This app is using the NFCjLib library from **Desfire Tools for Android** available on GitHub here: https://github.com/skjolber/desfire-tools-for-android.
-It was written by Thomas Skjølberg ("skjolber") and this one is the best available source for accessing
-NXP's Mifare DESFire tags on Java so far.

 This app has a very limited purpose: it can **change a Default DES Master Application Key to a Default AES Master Application Key and vice versa only**.
 A functionality like this can be useful if you are working with other Mifare DESFire libraries that are only able to work with AES keys.